Gualdrada Berti: A Symbol of Virtue

 Gualdrada's status as a famous Florentine woman and symbol of virtue was cemented by an episode first recounted in Nuova Cronica by mid-fourteenth-century Florentine historian Giovanni Villani.
-The historical reliability of this story, however, has been contested by scholars, as it is said to take place in 1209, a time where there is evidence of Gualdrada's sons already being adults.
+The historical reliability of this story, however, has been contested by scholars, as it is said to take place in 1209, a time when there is evidence of Gualdrada's sons already being adults.
 Despite these inconsistencies, Gualdrada's legacy as a symbol of virtue is heavily entwined with this story reported by Villani.

 In this role, Gualdrada is one of four women of her time to be written about in Giovanni Boccaccio's De mulieribus claris (On Famous Women), a collection of biographies of notable women ranging from the Bible and classical antiquity to Boccaccio's contemporaries.
 In his biography of Gualdrada, Boccaccio calls upon Villani's episode: during a festival in a Florentine cathedral, the Holy Roman Emperor Otto IV spotted Gualdrada from his seat and was impressed with her beauty.
 He admired her youthful innocence, the way she dressed, and her personality.
 He asked who she was to the man beside him, describing her as having a "beautiful face that ... surpasses all the others in dignity."
 The emperor did not know that the man he was asking coincidentally was Gualdrada's father, Bellincione Berti.
 He responded to the emperor stating that if he wished, he could get Gualdrada to kiss him.
 Gualdrada overheard this exchange and bravely objected, stating that "no living man would ever kiss her except her husband," solidifying her character as one of womanly virtue and purity.
 The emperor was both stunned and impressed by Gualdrada's response.
 Learning that he was speaking to her father, he praised her in an eloquent speech addressed to everyone present and celebrated her virtue.
 As he was leaving the festival, he summoned one of his barons, called Guido, and promoted him to a count.
 He then presented to Gualdrada a large dowry consisting of Casentino and a part of the territory of Romagna.
 Gualdrada was then given to Guido in marriage.

 Although this specific event most likely did not happen, Gualdrada was still married to Count Guido and was still a Florentine figure worthy of admiration for her mediation between the Conti Guido family and Florence.

 In the sixteenth century, a room in Palazzo Vecchio of Florence was dedicated to Gualdrada as a personification of virtue.
 The so-called Room of Gualdrada (Sala di Gualdrada) was located in the quarters of Eleanor of Toledo, wife of Cosimo I de' Medici, and it features a painted ceiling of the episode recounted by Villani and Boccaccio painted by the Flemish artist Stradanus, also known as Giovanni Stradano, surrounded by detailed scenes of sixteenth-century Florence and allegories of virtue.